Fixing the Horn

 That little brown cable makes its entrance here, coming down from behind the dashboard and wrapped up with other cables in more sheathing.
 It drops down and then scoots its way into the steering column as seen in the bottom-center of this shot.
 Once inside, the wire connects to a commutator that brings the entire inside steering shaft up to positive potential.

-We're nearing the end of the tour now.
-This is a shot of the center of the steering wheel with its little button removed.
-The silver ring in the center is the middle of the horn ring.
-Note that the brown cable seen here is not the same one seen previously.
+not the same one seen previously.
 That other one terminated with the hidden commutator mentioned with the previous image.
 That wiring job made the inside of the steering column one giant terminal for the horn button, and what we see here is the other terminal.
 When the horn ring is pressed, the whole assembly seen here moves down and makes contact with the hot steering column.
 Since we now know that we're switching the ground, we can safely assume that the wire seen here is now headed off to ground itself someplace.
 But where?

 This brings us to the final stop on our tour.
 Here we're looking at the rather dirty area beneath the gas tank where the steering column passes through on its way to the steering gearbox.
 That's the steering column coming in from the upper-right corner and exiting toward the center-left.
 The big fat disk in the middle of it is an insulation disk keeps the hot steering column isolated from the grounded steering box.
 The dirt-colored wire seen exiting the steering column tube is the same brown wire we saw heading down the center of the steering column in the last picture.
 Here it exits the tube and, using one of the bolts as a jumper through the insulating disk, grounds itself through the steering gearbox.
 What a trip it has been!